dpmagill/iphys-toolbox/README.md

 ## Purpose

 The first purpose of FacePulseRate is to break down time into numerous windows (each 1.5 minutes) to allow pulse rate to vary across time.
 An argument can be used to change the window duration according to preference.
-It is unclear whether this approach has been used previously, so developing the duration according to comparison with objective PPG data may provide guidance.
+It is unclear whether this approach has been used previously, so developing the duration according to comparison with objective data (e.g., PPG, ECG) may provide guidance.

 The second purpose is to provide features to make the collection of data from the videos convenient, accurate, diagnosable, and correctable.
 These features do not alter the pulse rate algorithms from iPhys Toolbox, but rather concentrate on obtaining data for input into the algorithms.
 Good data should facilitate the accuracy of the pulse-rate algorithms.
 The features include ...